Corsage/Masterani/README.md

 * Chromecast Support
 * Android 4.4.2 Support
 * Optimizations and Memory Management Improvements
+* Cache objects
+* Check if no internet
 * Reformating the Video Player
 * Allow Setting for Users to pick a Source
+* Add Setting for Quality Preference (1080, 720, 420)
 * Finish the Algorithm for Finding the Best Link (Currently justs chooses the first one supported)
 * Finish Sorting
 * Fix Timing/Date issues for Localization